 The origins of Blackjack are still unclear to this day, but many believe the game is a modified version of the French game Chemin de Fer, a baccarat variant that became blackjack when it made its way to America.
 You may have heard it called 21, which is a name that pretty much explains the game.
 To win the game, the cards a player holds must add up to a total of 21, or as close to 21 as possible.

 Blackjack is a game you play against the house.
 You compete against the dealer to see who comes closest to 21.
 If you go over 21, you lose your hand and your bet.
 Here's the catch; a player can decide how they play their hand, while the dealer must follow strict rules and cannot strategise which cards they turn over.

 This ability for the player to strategise has resulted in the development of many different expressions in the game.
 Blackjack never gets boring.

 With the introduction of online casinos, online blackjack quickly became popular.
 The classic casino game became accessible to everyone from the comfort of their own homes.
 Now, even beginners can play blackjack without going to a land-based casino, and the advanced technology of online casino makes it easier than ever to learn and play at your own pace.

-Blackjack is easy to find at online casinos.
+Blackjack is easy to find at online casinos in the Live Casino section.
 If it isn't under its own label of "Blackjack", look under the "Table Games" category.
 After selecting which type of blackjack you want to have a go at, do the following:

 Some tables also have sounds and a voice that tells what is happening.
 For example, you can hear comments such as "The player wins."